Top 10 Natural food preservatives

 Some quick natural tricks

-Apart from all these natural uses of different kitchen ingredients, these quick tricks will help your goods stay fresh for a longer time.
+Apart from all these natural uses of different kitchen ingredients, these quick tricks will help your foods stay fresh for a longer time.

 Banana stem – If you do not want your bananas to get rotten early, wrap up their stem with fresh plastic.